Aliases for OPRM1 Gene

 GeneCards Summary for OPRM1 Gene

-OPRM1 (Opioid Receptor, Mu 1) is a Protein Coding gene.
-Diseases associated with OPRM1 include opioid abuse and complex partial epilepsy.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and G-protein alpha-subunit binding.
+OPRM1 (Opioid Receptor Mu 1) is a Protein Coding gene.
+Diseases associated with OPRM1 include oprm1-related altered drug metabolism and pertussis.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+GO annotations related to this gene include G-protein coupled receptor activity and voltage-gated calcium channel activity.
 An important paralog of this gene is GALR2.

 UniProtKB/Swiss-Prot for OPRM1 Gene